tensorflow/tensorflow/tensorflow/core/ir/README.md

 by looking up individual results by name.
 This is particularly visible with the `Switch` operation where the two results are accessed using `tfg.get_result` looking them up by name `output_true:0` and `output_false:0`.
-This is required because the OpDef can define the number of output based on the attribute present on the NodeDef, and these attributes can in turn be dependent on the attributes added on the function during instantiation (you can read more about it in the [description of the placeholder attribute value](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/attr_value.proto#L48-L55)).
+This is required because the OpDef can define the number of outputs based on the attributes present on the NodeDef, and these attributes can in turn be dependent on the attributes added on the function during instantiation (you can read more about it in the [description of the placeholder attribute value](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/attr_value.proto#L48-L55)).